-Back When they Bucked with Veach Saddlery
+Back When They Bucked with Donald Dorrell

 Monroe Veach was fascinated when he saw his first cowboys.
 His dad took him to Pawnee Bill’s Wild West Show in Saint Jo, Missouri, when he was eight.
 He was amazed at how they dressed, their horsemanship and ability to rope.
 He saw a Charro spin a rope like he’d never seen before.
 Once he got home he began to practice trick roping, he trained his horse to do tricks — he was hooked!

 Monroe Veach was born in Missouri in 1896.
 The frontier had moved westward by then so when he was offered a job to cowboy near Eads, Colorado, in 1916.
 When he arrived at the train depot he unsaddled and unbridled his horse, slapped him on the butt and his horse headed home.
 Monroe took the saddle and bridle with him.
 He didn’t tell his family he was leaving.
 He hopped a freight train and headed west.
 He knew how they felt about his ‘cowboy ways’ so he wrote a letter when he arrived in Colorado.
 The folks thought Monroe’s cowboy dreams were a young man’s folly and he would grow out of it.
 Although his father raised sheep and trapped he wasn’t surprised at Monroe’s choices and accepted his decision.